Protect Your Rights During a DWI Stop

 - A clever way to invoke your rights without looking guilty is to say, “I would love to cooperate officer.
 I just want to talk to my attorney first.”
 Call it “cooperative non-cooperation”.

-If you have been charged with a DWI and need an attorney, contact Peveto Law at 972-339-8033 to schedule a complimentary legal consultation.
+If you have been charged with a DWI in Texas and need an attorney, contact Peveto Law at 972-339-8033 to schedule a complimentary legal consultation.
 Andrew Peveto holds extensive experience fighting DWI cases in Plano and Collin County.